 London Block Exchange (LBX)

-London Block Exchange (LBX) is a UK-based company which allows you to buy bitcoin (BTC) and 11 other cryptocurrencies with GBP.
+London Block Exchange (LBX) was a UK-based company which allowed you to buy Bitcoin (BTC) and 12 other cryptocurrencies with GBP.

 Advantages & Disadvantages

 - UK-based (London Office).

 - Bitcoin (BTC) & 12 other cryptocurrencies were available (full list).

 - Competitive fees (about 1% above real BTC to GBP exchange rate).

 - High GBP withdrawal fees (2.45% for standard members)

 This means you don’t have to faff around with wire transfers or SEPA.
 With London Block Exchange (LBX), you could just deposit funds with a simple GBP bank transfer.
 They utilised the Faster Payments Service (FPS) too, but regular users didn’t seem to get the full benefit.